-The Manta Point snorkeling tour is a half-day activity and it includes pick-up and drop-off from your hotel in Lembongan Island and the spots visited on the tour include Manta Point, Crystal Bay, Gamat Bay, and Mangrove Point.
+The Manta Point snorkeling tour is a half-day activity and it includes pick-up and drop-off from your hotel on Lembongan Island, and the spots visited on the tour include Manta Point, Crystal Bay, Gamat Bay, and Mangrove Point.

 BOOK NOW → MANTA POINT SNORKELING TOUR

-Our snorkeling tour began at 8:30 am where we met with our boat and tour guide who sorted us all out with some snorkeling gear and fins before jumping on board the boat.
+Our snorkeling tour began at 8:30 am when we met with our boat and tour guide who sorted us all out with some snorkeling gear and fins before jumping on board the boat.